Death, death to the IDF: Usage in protests and urban art

-In the United Kingdom, "Death, death to the IDF" has been heard along side "Israel is a terror state" and "From the river to the sea, Palestine will be free".
+In the United Kingdom, "Death, death to the IDF" has been heard alongside "Israel is a terror state" and "From the river to the sea, Palestine will be free".
 The slogan was chanted by Palestine Action support outside Woolwich Crown Court.
 Other pro-Palestinian rallies, including those in Cape Town, Dublin, Melbourne, and New Orleans, have reported the use of similar chants, sometimes substituting "IDF" with "IOF" ("Israeli Occupation Forces").

 In July 2025, activists graffited the chant on a university building at the Massachusetts Institute of Technology, as well as DAMPL (Direct Action Movement for Palestinian Liberation).
 The defacing was shared on social media with the soundtrack of a remix of Bobby Vylan's chant at the Glastonbury festival.
 In Northern Ireland, "Death Death to the I.O.F" was graffited near the Royal Victoria Hospital on the Falls Road by a Republican group called Lasair Dhearg.

 In August 2025, "death to the IDF" graffiti was spray-painted on a road outside the home of an American veteran of the Israel Defense Forces in St. Louis.
 Several cars were also set on fire.
 A hate crime inquiry was open after Jewish organizations and the Trump administration called the attack antisemitic.

 In October 2025, a train in Antwerp, Belgium, was spotted with the slogan "death to the IDF" graffited along its carriages.
 A spokesperson of the Belgian railway company NMBS said that the graffiti was removed immediately.